How Is Male Infertility Treated?

 Intrauterine insemination (IUI)

 During IUI, sperm is washed to achieve the best possible quality before being placed directly into the female patient’s uterus during the IUI procedure.
 IUI can be used in cases of mild to moderate male factor infertility, normally where the sperm’s motility is poor.
 This procedure is considered to be one of the most basic and least invasive forms of fertility care.
-In cases of more severe infertility, whether male, female, or both, your doctor may advise moving forward with something like IVF treatment instead.
+In cases of more severe infertility, whether male, female, or both, your provider may advise moving forward with something like IVF treatment instead.

 In Vitro Fertilization (IVF)

 During IVF, an embryo – which is later placed into the female patient’s uterus – is created in a laboratory setting using the retrieved eggs of the female patient and sperm from the male.
-In cases where male factor infertility is a concern, your doctor may also recommend using intracytoplasmic sperm injection (ICSI) as well.
+In cases where male factor infertility is a concern, your provider may also recommend using intracytoplasmic sperm injection (ICSI) as well.
 This is a procedure in which the sperm is directly injected into the unfertilized egg within a laboratory setting.

 In severe cases of male factor infertility, patients can consider using a sperm donor to help build their families.
 Donor banks offer a wide range of profiles where patients can review a donor’s physical characteristics, medical history, familial medical history, education, career, hobbies, etc. Donor-assisted reproduction offers patients the opportunity for the female patient to use their own eggs (if possible) and carry the pregnancy herself.